ceph/ceph/doc/rados/configuration/mon-config-ref.rst

 .. confval:: osd_pool_default_flag_nopgchange
 .. confval:: osd_pool_default_flag_nosizechange

-For more information about the pool flags see `Pool values`_.
+For more information about the pool flags see :ref:`Pool values <setpoolvalues>`.

 Miscellaneous
 =============